animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Every other interpretation, besides this literal one, is wrong in some way that I can specify if they're listed.
 In short, they diverge from the commentary of the sonnet and undermine the narrator's struggle.

-Here is an excerpt from my own suicide note that I'd written, trying to describe what my last moments hypothetically would've been, as I inferred from my practice rounds of trying to go through with it, earlier this year:
+Here is an excerpt from my own suicide note that I'd written, trying to describe what my last moments hypothetically would've been, as I inferred from my practice rounds of trying to go through with it, earlier this year.
+It also addresses the question of whether it's amoral for somebody "to do that to someone," as in, the question of whether a suicide victim is selfish for "choosing" that path:

 > ### $\Huge &#8220;$
 > [...]